esbudylin/modest/README.md

 ## Features

--   [Chord Object](#org9573334).
+-   [Chord Object](#orge083022).
 Supports a wide range of chords, from simple major/minor to complex jazz chords.
+Provides a flexible string parsing, can identify a chord based on its notes.
 Can transpose chords and retrieve individual notes.
-Provides a flexible string parsing.
--   [Note Object](#orgfb528cd).
+-   [Note Object](#orgc496bdf).
 Handles alterations (sharps, flats, double accidentals), octaves, pitch classes.
--   [Interval Object](#org1144886).
+-   [Interval Object](#org3ad98c3).
 Supports simple and compound intervals.
 Can identify the interval between two notes and represent it in semitones.

 ## Installation